steven10812122/Stochastic-MIP-for-R-D-Investment-Allocation/README.md

 - **Deterministic Equivalent Transformation:** Converted a probabilistic chance constraint into a deterministic linear form using the inverse CDF of normal distribution ($\Phi^{-1}$).
 - **Policy Switch Discovery:** Conducted sensitivity analysis across different risk levels ($\epsilon$), successfully capturing the tactical shift from low-risk portfolios (Healthcare/Manufacturing) to high-return/high-risk ones (AI/Robotics).
 - **Monte Carlo Validation:** Simulated $50,000$ market scenarios to empirically validate that the solver's allocation strictly meets the required service level ($P(\text{return} \ge R_{min}) \ge 1-\epsilon$).
-- **Custom Optimization :** "For small-scale instances ($J≤15J \leq 15
-J≤15$), we apply complete enumeration over all ($2J−12^J - 1
+- **Custom Optimization :** "For small-scale instances ($J≤15$), we apply complete enumeration over all ($2^J−1$)project subsets.
-2J−1$)project subsets.
 This approach guarantees global optimality but does not scale to large instances, where decomposition methods such as Benders Decomposition would be required."

 ---